timsneath/dadjokes/README.md

 This is a small project to demonstrate a few useful Flutter features.

-Requires Flutter v0.2.3 or later with Dart 2 support enabled.
+Requires Flutter v0.10.2 or later.

 ## Support